Asay Creek, Navajo Lake and Duck Creek

 If fishing is slow at Navajo, or you just want fish for the frying pan, head a little farther east on Highway 14 to nearby Duck Creek Reservoir.
 This small, high mountain lake (9,300 feet) is stocked heavily with rainbow trout and also gets a decent number of tiger trout — a hybrid mix between a brook trout and brown trout.
 Cutthroat roam these waters as well, but are illegal to harvest so make sure to release any that may find their way to your line.
 Tiger trout are limited to two per day at Duck Creek.

-Finally, Asay Creek, located five miles from Hatch, Utah, is an excellent place for fly fisherman to enjoy a day on the river.
+Located five miles from Hatch, Asay Creek is an excellent place for fly fisherman to enjoy a day on the river.
 The blue ribbon water of this spring fed creek has regular pockets of crystal-clear pools, long runs and deep water.
 Brown trout are stocked in the creek and mountain whitefish are a native species, thanks to the depth of the creek.
 River access is through the town of Panguitch and the area is seldom crowded.

 Utah Fishing Licenses